kevin931/CytofDR/README.md

 The project already supports two implementations of BH t-SNE: sklearn and openTSNE.
 Both the former can be called with the flag ``-m sklearn_tsne_bh`` and the latter can be used with the combination of ``-m open_tsne --open_tsne_method bh``.
 Both, especially open_tsne, offer more flexibility and ease of use.

 However, if you would like to use the original implementation from [here](https://github.com/lvdmaaten/bhtsne), pull the GitHub repositopry and place it as a subdirectory of this project and call it "bhtsne".
 Compuile the C++ file as described in the README.

+## Updates

+### June 10, 2021
+- Added support for ZIFA.
+See [instructions](#ZIFA) for installation details.
+- Added ``--umap_min_dist`` as a UMAP parameter.
+- Added ``--umap_neighbors`` as a UMAP parameter.
+- Added ``dist_metric`` as a general parameter for distance metric in dimension reduction.

 ## Future Directions
 This is quite complex!
 More documentation will be added, inclusing docstrings, examples, etc. More methods will also be considered.
 Contributions are welcomed!